Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/laptopsurvey.md

 Although I recognize that I will be teaching CMPSC 102 differently than all of the other courses that I have taught at Allegheny College, I want you to know that I have been carefully planning the course for the entire summer!
-In fact, I've been using for many year the majority of the remote-learning technologies that we will use this semester.
-I find remote collaboration and learning a lot of fun and I anticipate that you will also find it fun and effective!
+In fact, I've been using, for many years, the majority of the remote-learning technologies that we will use this semester.
+I find remote collaboration and learning a lot of fun and I anticipate that you will also find it exciting and effective!

-I must move several of the CMPSC 102 course activities to an online venue so as to ensure that I keep you as safe as is possible and that we all comply with the state and College guidelines concerning, for instance, the occupancy level of our classroom space and the number of feet between each person who is inside of the classroom.
+I must move several of the CMPSC 102 course activities to an online venue so as to ensure that I keep you as safe as is possible and that we all comply with the official state and CDC guidelines concerning, for instance, the occupancy level of our classroom space and the number of feet between each person who is inside of the classroom.
 While this may not be ideal, it is an absolute necessity.

 Although the course will be different, I'm really excited about this innovative format for collaborative learning and I look forward to convincing you of its